alxndrdiaz/alxndrdiaz.github.io/README.md

 # About
-My name is Alexander (he/him).
+My name is Alexander (he/him) Ramos Diaz.
 I have experience developing computational tools to analyze environmental DNA as well as eukaryotic genomes.
 I also enjoy hiking and (amateur) wildlife photography.

 Experience: